43 Geography Trivia Questions [With Answers]

 Answer: Canada, with roughly 202,080 km (125,567 mi) of coastline.

-Why it stumps people: Australia, Indonesia, and Russia all sound like strong guesses.
-Russia is second at about 37,653 km, which isn’t even close.
-Canada’s coastline is absurdly long because of its Arctic archipelago: thousands of islands creating fractal-like shorelines that dwarf every other country.
+Why it trips people: Australia, Indonesia, and Russia all feel like strong picks.
+Russia is second at about 37,653 km, which isn’t remotely close.
+Canada’s coastline goes absurdly long thanks to its Arctic archipelago, thousands of islands carving out fractal-like shorelines no other country comes near.

-Did you know?
 World records geography questions on LearnClash show the steepest accuracy drop from easy to hard of any subcategory.
-Players who breeze through “longest coastline” and “most visited country” hit a wall on density, elevation, and remoteness questions.
+The same players who sail through “longest coastline” and “most visited country” slam straight into a wall on density, elevation, and remoteness.

 37. What is the coldest inhabited place on Earth?
 (Medium)